-The three prior estimates (area occupied, territory size, and pack size) were not fixed values themselves but rather varied across space and over time in response to ecological conditions, including human influences that permeate wolf range, such as hunting.
+The three prior estimates (area occupied, territory size, and pack size) were not fixed values themselves, but rather varied across space and over time in response to ecological conditions, including human influences that permeate wolf range, such as hunting.
 Because each component of the SOM is estimated separately, they each carry their own uncertainty (i.e., precision), which compound in the final population estimate to broaden the uncertainty.
 The result is a broad range of uncertainty around single values and a broad range of likely values.
-The meaning of a broad range of likely values has been lost in WDNR's report [21] and its associated greensheet because both documents identify a single point estimate for the state population size.
-This so-called "mode" does not seem to us to deserve the attention it garnered from the Natural Resources Board (accessed 9 April 2023, see time stamp two hours) [65].
+The meaning of a broad range of likely values has been lost in (21) and its associated greensheet, because both documents identify a single point estimate for the state population size.
+This so-called "mode" does not seem to us to deserve the attention it garnered from the Natural Resources Board 28 September 2022, time stamp 2 hours).
 In statistical terms, the mode is the most frequently measured value.
-Yet, points around the mode may be near or equally credible in a model such as the Stauffer et al. model [22].
-We are dubious this mode can be defended on statistical grounds, so we call for the WDNR to publish the probability distributions and revise its confident claim about the state-wide wolf population estimate to a range of values.
-Also, WDNR [21] presents little or no data on breeding success, so the estimate of abundance in 2022 is based on presumed breeding in summer 2021 [26] without systematic evidence for pup survival to winter 2021-2022.
-We demonstrated how WDNR might communicate uncertainty about abundance in the latter article; therefore, we do not repeat the many recommendations on transparency and even-handed explanations of scientific uncertainty.
+Yet, points around the mode may be near or equally credible in a model such as (22).
+We are dubious this mode can be defended on statistical grounds, so we call for the WDNR to publish the probability distributions and revise its confident claim about the statewide wolf population estimate to a range of values.
+Also, (21) presents little or no data on breeding success, so the estimate of abundance in 2022 is based on presumed breeding in summer 2021 (26) without systematic evidence for pup survival to winter 2021-2022.
+We demonstrated how WDNR might communicate uncertainty about abundance in the latter paper, therefore we do not repeat the many recommendations on transparency and even-handed explanations of scientific uncertainty.